Great cousins of beiges and greiges, taupes are relatively new and undoubtedly, one of the trendiest in the interior design market today.

 However, you can use it as accent!

 Grab some stick-on samples of both these colors here to see how the color will look in your living spaces.

 Tony Taupe Vs Perfect Khaki

 An ‘interior only’ paint alternative, you can absolutely use it in your home as far as you pair it with lighter beiges and whites!

 This color has an LRV of 38 – hence, remember to be careful around the amount of paint you intend to use in your space.

-Get a stick-on sample square of Perfect Khaki to test in your home.
+Get a stick-on sample sheet for both of these colors to test in your home.

 Where to Use Tony Taupe?